odonald/project-se/README.md

 1. Clone repository to your local machine.
 - git clone git@github.com:odonald/project-se.git

-2. Navigate to project root folder and start your virtual enironment:
+2. Assuming you have Python3 installed alread, navigate to project root folder and create a virtual environment:
+- python3 -m venv venv

+3. From project root folder start your virtual environment:
-- Command: source venv/bin/activate
+- source venv/bin/activate

-3. Install all required packages:
+4. Install all required packages:
-- Command: python -m pip install -r requirements.txt
+- python -m pip install -r requirements.txt

-4. Start server (navigate to location of run.py ):
+5. Start server from project root folder:
-- Command: python run.py
+- python run.py
     Copy the local URL from your terminal and open it in a webbrowser of choice (Firefox/Chrome recommended)